hassanfarahani/technical-interview-platform/README.md

 ## Project Status

-Project is: _complete_
+Project is: _in progress_
-I am no longer working on the project because this project was part of my CO-OP program (one month) with Hatchways Company, which is finished.
-In the CO-OP program, we were a team of three developers working on the project.
+In the Hatchways CO-OP program, we are a team of three developers working on the project.

 ## Room for Improvement